graphql/graphql-wg/README.md

 All meetings occur via video conference, however participating company offices are welcome to host guests.

+To learn more, read our guide on how to [join a meeting](./JoiningAMeeting.md).

 # Upcoming meetings

 | Meeting              | Time                            | Host                                     |